Robert Fabian: Biography

 Fabian was born in Lewisham in 1901.
 He joined the police in 1921.
 One biographical account of Fabian credits him with the capture of Robert Augustus Delaney, the first known cat burglar.
 He was described as "small but wiry, carefully dressed and with sharp features and piercing eyes...
 He was always good‐natured and polite."

 After retirement from the force in 1949, he worked as crime writer.
 His work was dramatised in the BBC drama series, 1954–56, Fabian of the Yard, based on his book of the same name (in reference to New Scotland Yard).
 Each episode ended with an epilogue in which Fabian described the real-life case on which the preceding story had been based.
+He also served as "custodian of the questions" on ITV's The $64,000 Question.
 It is written that Fabian took up gardening after his retirement from the Metropolitan Police.

 He subsequently wrote a somewhat salacious but revelatory account of Soho's vice trade in London After Dark.

 On 12 March 1957, he appeared on the game show To Tell the Truth – he was correctly identified by the entire panel, with the exception of Carl Reiner.
 Fabian also appeared as a castaway on the BBC Radio programme Desert Island Discs on 20 February 1956.

 He died in an Epsom, Surrey hospital on 14 June 1978 at the age of 77.